 Orange Gingerbread Crinkle Cookies – Top Tips For Making These Yummy Treats

 Orange Gingerbread Crinkle Cookies really are very easy to make, and you’d be amazed how quickly the dough rolls up into little balls.
-I timed myself this year, and it only takes 7 minutes per batch!
-Do leave time for the dough to chill before rolling if you can though.
-It’s so much easier if you do!
-Also, be sure not to over-bake the cookies.
-If you do they will get too crunchy.
-It’s not a disaster, but I really think they are nicer with softer centres.
+I timed myself this year, and it only took me 7 minutes per batch.
+Do leave time for the dough to chill for about 20 minutes before rolling the dough into balls if you can though.
+It’s so much easier, and if you do, and the cookies will crinkle better.

 This recipe makes about 36 cookies.
 If you want more cookies, make them in separate batches.
 The cookies do not turn out the same if you double the recipe.
 As Ina Garten says, not all baking recipes double well.